 - Beginners are also welcome but it would be helpful if they have an idea about the direction to which they want to take their design.

 - This course is for students aged 18 years and over.
-Students aged 16 and 17 years old can find a similar course by visiting our Courses for under 19s section of the website.
+Students aged 16 and 17 years old can find a similar course by visiting our Courses for teenagers section of the website.